 One of DuckDuckGo’s biggest selling points is that they protect your privacy when you search.
 DuckDuckGo does not store or collect your personal information or search history.
 Because they do not store your information, when you do a search, it can’t be tracked or traced.
-Your personal information and search history isn’t collected, so your searches can’t be used for data profiles, ad tracking, or subpoenaed for legal purposes.
+Your personal information and search history aren’t collected, so your searches can’t be used for data profiles, ad tracking, or subpoenaed for legal purposes.
 It allows you to search privately for information without having to worry about it being tracked.

 Google tracks you everywhere you go

-Google not only tracks you on their search engine, they track you on Gmail, when you use YouTube, on your android phone, on Google Chrome, Google Maps, and on any of Google’s other services.
+Google not only tracks you on their search engine, but they also track you on Gmail, when you use YouTube, on your android phone, on Google Chrome, Google Maps, and on any of Google’s other services.
 They use this data to manipulate your search results and to serve ads to you.
 Google is dominating the advertising industry because of how much data they store, and how many websites use their products.

 Google filters your search results

 When you go to Google, you might think you are seeing the same search results as everyone else.
 Open an incognito window and do the same search, you might be surprised by how different your results are.
 Google uses your personal search history to customize your search results.
 What this means for you is that you are not seeing all the results, only ones Google thinks you want to see.

 Google is ad heavy